aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Deploying-the-model/notebook.md

 ### Saving your pipeline as a notebook

-- You can create a notebook if you want to view the code that created the model pipeline or interact with with the model programatically.
+- You can create a notebook if you want to view the code that created the model pipeline or interact with the model programatically.

 - Select the pipeline of your choice and click **save as** and choose the notebook option.